 Central to our approach is the formulation of the Budyko model as used by Zhang et al. (2004).
-As with any Budyko approach, it follows the central assumptions that the fraction of precipitation that returns to the atmosphere as evapotranspiration ET depends on the ratio between the average potential evapotranspiration PET and average precipitation P, rather than on their absolute values, and that a catchments' ET, when a catchment is subjected to a range of climate conditions, follows a single path in the ET/P,PET/P-space.
-Good fit with observations at several spatial scales show that this assumption is generally justified.
+As with any Budyko approach, it follows the central assumption that the fraction of precipitation that returns to the atmosphere as evapotranspiration ET depends on the ratio between the average potential evapotranspiration PET and average precipitation P, rather than on their absolute values.
+Good fit with observations at several spatial scales show that this assumption is justified.
+Here, we will calculate PET by the Thornthwaite method (see, e.g., van der Schrier et al., 2011).
+This method only requires temperature as input, and as a result it is not sensitive to changes in other variables affecting evaporation, such as vapor pressure deficit, wind speed, or net radiation.
+While the benefit of this approach is that the analysis can be carried out beyond the record for routine incoming shortwave and/or net radiation observations, it has as main drawback that temperature is not always a reliable proxy for radiation in particular under global warming.
+The potential implications of this assumption are discussed in Section 4.